fsantiag/fsantiago.info/content/articles/2018/07/05/integrating-your-blog-with-a-continous-delivery-pipeline.md

-Title: Deploying your Blog using a Continous Delivery Pipeline!
+Title: Deploying your blog using a Continous Delivery Pipeline over SSH!
 Date: 2018-07-15 22:48
 Category: Technology
 Status: draft
-Tags: CI/CD, Travis
+Tags: CI/CD, Travis, SSH, Deployment
 Lang: en

 I started this blog as Wordpress blog.
-By that time, I thought I could just use some of the features that these blog engines provide so I would just focus on writing content.
+By that time, I thought I could just use some of the features that these blog engines provide so
+I would just focus on writing content.
 In the beginning that was true, but I realised that Wordpress was "too heavy" for my purpose.
 I didn't want to take care of a database, search for plugins or automate backups (although I liked the automation part of it ;]).
-That was when a friend at work (thanks [Jesstern](http://jsstrn.me/)) reminded me that I could use static content generators.
-I liked the idea.
-As an engineer, I could easily track everything using Git, no databases required, and I could have everything ready to deploy on my production server using a continous delivery pipeline every commit.
+That was when a friend at work (thanks [Jesstern](http://jsstrn.me/)) reminded me that I could use static site generators and I liked the idea.

-## 1. Configuring the Continous Delivery Pipeline
+## 1. Setting up the basic structure for TravisCI
 Well, I started by choosing the CI service.
 At first, I thought I could host on my server, but then I realised I didn't want to worry about that right now.
-So I ended up going with [TravisCI](http://travis-ci.org): popular service, lots of features and easy to use.
+Maybe in the future.
+I ended up going with [TravisCI](http://travis-ci.org): popular service, lots of features and easy to use.
 On their [docs](https://docs.travis-ci.com/user/getting-started/#To-get-started-with-Travis-CI), there is a session explaining how to get started with the service.
 I recommend you to go over the topics there if you haven't.

-After some reading, I added the .travis.yml file to the repository, it looked like this:
+After some reading, I added the .travis.yml file at the root of repository, similar to this:

     :::yaml
     language: python